puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 We've written a couple of tasks in this quest to demonstrate the features of the quest tool itself.

-{% warning %}

-The VM comes with several adjustments to enable the use of the quest tool and progress tracking, including changes to how bash is configured.
-Please don't replace the .bashrc file.
-If you would like to make changes, append them to the existing file.

-{% endwarning %}

 {% task 2 %}
 ---
 - execute: quest --help